How to Build or Buy a Shipping Container Home

 - Redando Beach House

-You can visit here to see more homes and discover its designers.
+You can visit here to see more homes and discover their designers.

 3. Finding Land and Legal Permissions

 If you’re unsure of where you want to live, Woods provides a list of the best places to build a shipping container home.
-These states are: Alaska, California, Tennessee, Texas, Louisiana and Missouri.
-Researching these states is a good starting point to help you on your search.
+These states are Alaska, California, Tennessee, Texas, Louisiana, and Missouri.
+Researching these states is a good starting point to help you with your search.

 4. Buy New, Used or a One-trip Shipping Container?

-By this point, you have your land and all of the legal work is squared away.
+At this point, you have your land and all of the legal work squared away.
 Now it’s time to buy your shipping container(s).
-As you already know, there are standard 20ft. and 40ft containers.
-Containers can cost around $2,000-5,000, depending on its size, condition and where it’s purchased.
+As you already know, there are standard 20 ft. and 40 ft containers.
+Containers can cost around $2,000-5,000, depending on its size, condition, and where it’s purchased.

 The size container(s) you’ll need depends on your design plan.
 If you’re purchasing multiple containers, Woods suggests buying the same brand.
 Different brands can have slightly off measurements and building with them could be difficult.

-Also, he recommends buying high cube containers, which provide an extra foot for head room.
-A standard container is 8 ft. and 6 in. tall; and with the floor and added insulation, you won’t have much space.
+He also recommends buying high cube containers, which provide an extra foot for the headroom.
+A standard container is 8 ft. and 6 in. tall.
+With the floor and added insulation, you won’t have much space.
 To be on the safe side, consider buying a high cube container for the extra headspace.

 When checking the overall quality of a shipping container, the ISBU Association provides a list of what to look for.
-Try to see the container in person if you can; if not, make sure the images you’re seeing are quality.
+Try to see the container in person if you can.
+If not, make sure the images you’re seeing are of quality.
 If you choose to buy a used container, make sure the doors open, close and lock properly.
 Then check for corrosion.
 A little rust on the outside is normal, but make sure the metal isn’t thin or eaten way.
-Also, check for holes in the roof and floor; smell the inside to make sure it’s free from harsh chemical odors.
+Check also for holes in the roof and floor.
+Smell the interiors to make sure it’s free from harsh chemical odors.
 More importantly, don’t buy a recently painted container because it could be hiding signs of damage.